dgraph-io/dgraph-js/README.md

 In such cases, you can use `Mutation#setCommitNow(true)` to indicate that the mutation must be immediately committed.

+`Mutation#setIgnoreIndexConflict(true)` can be applied on a `Mutation` object to not run conflict detection over the index, which would decrease the number of transaction conflicts and aborts.
+However, this would come at the cost of potentially inconsistent upsert operations.

 ### Run a query
 You can run a query by calling `Txn#query(string)`.
 You will need to pass in a GraphQL+- query string.
 If you want to pass an additional map of any variables that